-- Their weight has changed suddenly, whether they have gained or lost weight
+- Weight has changed suddenly, whether they have gained or lost weight

-- They have been experiencing changes in appetite or are thirsty frequently (often a symptom of marijuana use)
+- Been experiencing changes in appetite or are thirsty frequently (often a symptom of marijuana use)

 - They’ve been having headaches, sweat frequently, nausea or have frequent illness

-- They lack coordination or their speech is slurred
+- Lack coordination or their speech is slurred

 - They’re getting nosebleeds often (could be a sign of meth or cocaine use)